cvonk/gas-sheets-project_role_alloc/README.md

 ## Dependencies

 This script requires the Sheets API.
 Failure to enable the API / list it as a resource in the script editor causes the error `Reference error: Sheets is not defined`).
 To enable the API and use it, refer to [stackoverflow](https://stackoverflow.com/questions/45625971/referenceerror-sheets-is-not-defined).
 This API has a default quota of 100 reads/day.
-After that it throws a meaningless error message such as `Internal Error` near `Sheets.Spreadsheets.get()`.
+After that it throws a meaningless error message such as `Internal Error Encountered` on the line with `Sheets.Spreadsheets.get()`.

 ## Example 1